LarryNaaa/Technical-Summary/Redux.md

   }
 ```

 ### Login Part
 #### Login Component
+We have a form which supports users to input their username and password, so we need to complete some HTMLs.
+We need to set name and value on these input fileds, create a constructor and set initial state and errors, create some event functions like OnChange and OnSubmit.
 ```JavaScript
 import React, { Component } from "react";
 import PropTypes from "prop-types";